mdfaisalahmed025/Data-Analysis-of-Global-Universities/README.md

-# Global University Data Analysis
+# Data Analysis Global Universities

 This repository contains a **Selenium-based Python script** that scrapes university and course information from [Jeduka.com](https://www.jeduka.com) for multiple countries and exports the results to a CSV.
 The dataset is then analyzed using Python for insights into global higher education trends.